chc2212/Automatic-grading-of-true-false-questions/README.md

 # Automatic-grading-of-true-false-questions
 This is a project for "Foundations of Artificial Intelligence" lecture.
-This is automatic grading application for true/false questions in exam paper.
+This is automatic grading application for true/false questions in exam papers.
 # Method
 I use template matching in order to recognize the answer of exam papers.